William Asher: Career

 Asher returned to California to direct Leather Gloves (1948), a low-budget film.
 He eventually gravitated to television (then a new medium), and gained a job writing short story "fillers" for various programs, which evolved into a series which was titled Little Theatre.
 From this work, he gained a contract with Columbia Pictures to work on a film musical for Harry Cohn.

 From CBS Studios, Asher received an offer to direct Our Miss Brooks, starring Eve Arden, a television version of the radio show.
 In 1952, Desi Arnaz asked Asher to direct an episode of his series I Love Lucy; by that show's end in 1957, Asher had directed 110 of the series' 179 episodes, Asher later commented that even though the creators knew the show was good, they did not believe it would become an American icon.
 "When we did the show, we thought, 'That's it, we're done with it.'
 We never dreamed it would last this long.
 Lucille Ball, obviously, was one of TV's true pioneers."

 Asher was considered an "early wunderkind of TV-land, blazing a path in the new medium" of television.
 Writer and producer William Froug described Asher as a "hyphenate of a different stripe, a director-producer", commenting that he was one of many "restless Hollywood professionals who, like nomads, drifted from job to job, always delivering competent, if not inspired work".

 In addition to Our Miss Brooks and I Love Lucy, Asher directed episodes of The Colgate Comedy Hour, Make Room for Daddy, The Twilight Zone (1959 TV series), The Patty Duke Show, Gidget, The Dukes of Hazzard, and Alice.
 Asher and Montgomery befriended President John F. Kennedy, and, together with Frank Sinatra, planned Kennedy's 1961 inaugural ceremony.

 Asher's best-known work was Bewitched, which he directed regularly over its entire eight-year run, although he was only credited as producer for its last five seasons.
 At that time, he was married to the show's star Elizabeth Montgomery.
 They divorced soon after the series' cancellation in 1972.
-In 1986, he attempted to return to television, this time, with Fred Whitehead, Orion Television executive to set up Asher/Whitehead Productions, and the only TV project to came out was Kay O'Brien, which was canned after only one season on the air.
+In 1986, he attempted to return to television, this time, with Fred Whitehead, Orion Television executive to set up Asher/Whitehead Productions, but the only television project they produced was Kay O'Brien, which was canceled after only one season.

-Asher also directed a number of theatrical release films, including Beach Party, Muscle Beach Party, Bikini Beach, Beach Blanket Bingo, and How to Stuff a Wild Bikini, for all of which he was also a co-writer.
+Asher directed and co-wrote a number of Beach party films, including the original Beach Party, and several others in the series: Muscle Beach Party, Bikini Beach, Beach Blanket Bingo, and How to Stuff a Wild Bikini.
 Critic Wheeler Winston Dixon later suggested that the Beach Party films were not only "visions of paradise" for the audience, but also for Asher, who used them "to create a fantasy world to replace his own troubled childhood".

 Asher also directed movies made for TV.
 He later recalled his directorial years:

 Asher received a star on the Palm Springs Walk of Stars in November 2003.